1965 Chevelle Exterior Paint Codes - (Canada Paint Chart)

 137-138 Malibu SS - Only HC

 Oddly, the HC two-tone combination apparently was not available on any series according to the table.
-So the question arises, why is it listed if it was not available on any series?
+So the question arises, why is it listed if it was not available on any series OR body style?

 It should be noted the double-letter codes in parenthesis below are ordering codes.
 Where applicable on the Fisher Body number plate a single number is used.